ldpercy/year-clock/task/vintage clock.md

 * Use the hole-hand for month, and set the hole over the day/date ring
 * Add a simple transparency & mask effect to the lens

+Another thought while I'm here... probably want to shift terminlogy at some stage away from 'hands' to something a bit more generic like 'pointers'.
+Not 100% sure yet though.